-If you are approved as a provincial nominee under subsection 4(1)(a) of the Provincial Immigration Programs Act, you will be issued a nomination certificate from the Province.
-You may then submit your application for permanent residence to IRCC under the Provincial Nominee Class.
-You must continue to meet the conditions under which you were nominated.
+If you are approved as a provincial nominee under subsection 4(1)(a) of the Provincial Immigration Programs Act, the BC PNP will issue you a confirmation of nomination as a provincial nominee.

+You may then submit your application for permanent residence to IRCC under the Provincial Nominee Class..
+The confirmation of nomination is valid for 180 days (approximately six months).
+You must apply for permanent residence prior to the expiry date on your confirmation of nomination.